Central Asia: Invasion routes through Central Asia

 The Mongol Empire at its greatest extent.
 The gray area is the later Timurid Empire.

-Once populated by Iranian tribes and other Indo-European speaking people, Central Asia experienced numerous invasions emanating out of Southern Siberia and Mongolia that would drastically affect the region.
+Once populated by Iranian peoples and other Indo-European speaking people, Central Asia experienced numerous invasions emanating out of Southern Siberia and Mongolia that would drastically affect the region.
 Genetic data shows that the different Central Asian Turkic-speaking peoples have between ~22% and ~70% East Asian ancestry (represented by "Baikal hunter-gatherer ancestry" shared with other Northeast Asians and Eastern Siberians), in contrast to Iranian-speaking Central Asians, specifically Tajiks, which display genetic continuity to Indo-Iranians of the Iron Age.
 Certain Turkic ethnic groups, specifically the Kazakhs, display even higher East Asian ancestry.
 This is explained by substantial Mongolian influence on the Kazakh genome, through significant admixture between blue eyes, blonde hair, the medieval Kipchaks of Central Asia and the invading medieval Mongolians.
 The data suggests that the Mongol invasion of Central Asia had lasting impacts onto the genetic makeup of Kazakhs.